 Brand names are more profitable than generics, and obviously easier to market.
-“Intermezzo” is certainly more melodic than “zolpidem tartrate sublingual tablets.”
-No doubt somewhere right now, some drug company scientist is trying to think of yet another novel way to package zolpidem.
+“Intermezzo” is certainly more euphonious than “zolpidem tartrate sublingual tablets.”
+And no doubt somewhere right now, some drug company scientist is trying to think of yet another novel way to market zolpidem.
 Perhaps a liquid (“fast acting, pleasant tasting”).
 Coated tablets (“easier to swallow”) or enteric-coated tablets (“for sensitive stomachs”).
 Maybe even suppositories (“when nausea is keeping you awake”).
-And then there are the combos, maybe zolpidem and asprin (“when headache keeps you awake”).
+And then there are the combos, maybe zolpidem and aspirin (“when headache keeps you awake”).
 Or Zolpidem and bismuth subsalicylate (“when indigestion keeps you awake”).
-Each a patentable new drug guaranteed to carry a brand name price.
+Each would be a patentable new brand name drug with a brand name price.
 Big Pharma is nothing if not creative.
 Stay skeptical, my friends. .

 Related posts on Pied Type: